 Medify MA-25 vs MA-40

-After years of testing air purifiers for everything from wildfire smoke to pet hair, there’s one question I get all the time: “Should I go with the Medify MA-25 or the MA-40?”
+After years of testing air purifiers for a variety of things, including wildfire smoke and pet hair, the one question that I get over and over is: “Should I get the Medify MA-25 or the MA-40?”

-The Medify MA-40 has a stronger airflow (330 CFM compared to 250 CFM) and can handle bigger spaces—up to 1,793 sq ft, while the MA-25 is better suited for smaller areas, covering up to 825 sq ft.
-The MA-25 is also more compact and runs quieter, with noise levels between 35-51 dB, whereas the MA-40 ranges from 46-66 dB.
-The MA-40 comes with an optional ionizer to help trap more particles, something the MA-25 doesn’t offer.
-On the flip side, the MA-25 has a display light dimmer, which the MA-40 lacks.
-Both use H13 HEPA filters, but the MA-40 has one larger filter that lasts longer (about 3,000 hours) compared to the MA-25’s two smaller ones (around 2,500 hours).
-Just keep in mind that MA-40 replacement filters tend to cost more.
+The Medify MA-40 has a higher airflow (330 CFM vs. 250 CFM) and can deal with larger spaces – it covers up to 1,793 sq ft, whereas the MA-25 is better for smaller areas (825 sq ft).
+The MA-25 is more compact and operates quieter (35-51 dB noise level) than the MA-40 (46-66 dB noise level).
+The MA-40 has an optional ionizer that is helpful for capturing more particulates, and the MA-25 does not have that feature.
+On the other hand, the MA-25 has a display light dimmer, whereas the MA-40 does not.
+Additionally, the MA-25 has two H13 HEPA filters and the MA-40 has one large one that is considered more effective and the MA-40 filter lasts longer (3,000 hours) compared to the two MA-25 filters (2,500 hours).
+The filters for MA-40 do tend to be more expensive for replacements.

-In this guide, I’ll break down the key differences based on real-world use, hands-on testing, and specs that actually matter.
-Whether you’ve got allergies, pets, or just want cleaner air at home, this should help you pick the right one.
+In this guide, I will lay out the substantial differences on the basis of real-world use, lab testing, and specifications that actually matter to the typical consumer.
+If you have allergies, pets, or just want cleaner air in your home, I think this will guide you to the right product.

-The MA-25 and MA-40 are two of Medify’s most popular models.
-They both use H13 medical-grade HEPA filters, but they differ a lot in terms of size, power, and use-case.
-If you’re serious about cleaner air, it’s worth knowing exactly what you’re buying.
+The MA-25 and MA-40 are the two most popular models by Medify Air.
+They both offer H13 Medical-grade HEPA filters, but they are very different in all aspects; size, strength, and use-case.
+If you do want cleaner air, knowing exactly what you are buying is a good idea.

 MA-25 vs. MA-40: Quick Specs